Floorp-Projects/Floorp/toolkit/components/glean/docs/testing.md

 Given the multiple API languages, processes, and dependencies, testing FOG is a matter of choosing the right tool for the situation.

+## Logging

+An often-overlooked first line of testing is "what do the logs say?".
+To turn on logging for FOG, run Firefox with `RUST_LOG="glean,fog"`.
+This will also turn on logging for `glean_core` which is often illuminating.

 ## Rust

 Not all of our Rust code can be tested in a single fashion, unfortunately.